Rohit-Alex/Tsuki-No-Me/README.md

 Ans: [ctrl + click to open](src/Tutorials/Object.js)

 Array methods:
     -> push() => add at last.
 Returns the length of new array.
+Modifies original array.
     -> pop() => removes the last element.
 Returns the removed element i.e. last element.
+Modifies original array.
     -> shift() => removes first element.
 Returns the removed element i.e. first element.
+Modifies original array.
     -> unshift() => add at beginning of the array.
 Returns the length of new array.
+Modifies original array.
        To avoid confusion b/w shift and unshift: shift means "sharak/side ho/hatna" so removes first element.
     -> at(index) -> returs the element at given index.
 Can take -ve value as well -> concat() -> add element or any array to the operational array -> flat() -> creates a new array with all sub-array elements concatenated into it recursively up to the specified depth.
     -> slice() -> same as string method
+    -> reverse() -> reverses the current array and returns the reference of original arr.
+Modifies original array.
     -> splice() -> can add, delete or modify the array.
 Returns the removed elements in the form of array.
-                -> only method which modifies the original array.
+Modifies original array.
     -> indexOf(element) -> returns 1st index of element.
 If not found returns -1
     -> lastIndexOf() ->  returns 1st index of element from last.
 If not found returns -1 -> includes(searchVal) -> returns true if searchVal found in array else false.